Counseling

 Normal expectations

-- Do not ejaculate for one week
+- Do not ejaculate for one week, then ejaculate 20-30 times over following 3 months

 - Wear supportive underwear - decreases tension on spermatic cord